hasinajy/winter-framework/README.md

 **How to Use**

-Add the xml below to the web application `web.xml`:
+Add the following XML configuration to your web application's `web.xml` file:
-* **FrontController** is a mapping to the controller that handles every URL
+* **FrontController:** This maps to the controller handling every URL.
-* **ControllersPackage** is a mapping to the path where the developper places all classes that are annotated with `@Controller`
+* **ControllersPackage:** This specifies the path where developer-created controller classes with the `@Controller` annotation reside.
 ```XML
     <!-- Front controller mapping -->
     <servlet>